uxtxarly/uxcuellar.github.io/about.md

 Both the [content](https://creativecommons.org/licenses/by-sa/4.0/) and the [code](https://github.com/cuellarfr/cuellarfr.github.io/blob/master/LICENSE.md) created by me on this website are open source.
 Any other external content shared here is the property of their respective owners.

-**THIS WEBSITE DOESN'T TRACK YOU**.
-There are no third-party cookies here, and your data isn’t collected while browsing this site.

 ## Get in touch
 - You can send me an email: [carlos@cuellar.fr](mailto:carlos@cuellar.fr)
 - Or you can follow me on [Mastodon](https://social.vivaldi.net/@cuellarfr), [Bluesky](https://bsky.app/profile/cuellar.fr) or [LinkedIn](https://www.linkedin.com/in/cuellarfr).